RobinCamarasaTemplates/c_template/README.md

-# Latex template Erasmus MC
+# C template

-Cookie cutter template to generate latex slides that follows Erasmus MC.
+Cookie cutter template that allows to generate simple C project.

 ## Requirements
  - Python 2.7 or 3.5